MERLIN: Multimodal Embedding Refinement via LLM-based Iterative Navigation for Text-Video Retrieval-Rerank Pipeline: Prompt Template

-As depicted in Table~\ref{tab:instruction_human-simulating agent (qa)}, we sampled frame from video for every 1 second.
-Then we asynchronously inputed sampled frame and question from MERLIN.
-We prompted GPT-4o to answer in detail about fact and not just answer in ``Yes'' or ``No''.
-However this question-answering module is the part that takes up large portion of API cost so video may be sample in wider stride to lower the API cost.
+As depicted in Table~\ref{tab:instruction_human-simulating agent (qa)}, we sampled frames from a video for every 1 second.
+Then we asynchronously input the sampled frames and the question from MERLIN.
+We prompted GPT-4o to answer in detail about facts and not just answer \nj{with} ``Yes'' or ``No''.
+However, this question answering module is the part that takes up \nj{a} large portion of API cost so \nj{the} video may be \nj{sampled} in \nj{a} wider stride to lower the API cost.